simrenbasra/simys-blog/_posts/2025-01-07-12_days_of_data_part_3.md

 *So, what exactly is prompt engineering?*

-Prompt engineering is the process of crafting the best possible prompts to pass into LLMs (like GPT) to get the best possible output.
+Prompt engineering is the process of building the best possible prompts to pass into Large Language Models (LLMs) to get the best possible output.
 It’s about finding the most effective way to communicate instructions to LLMs to get quality results.

 *How to craft prompts?*

 Everyone who has used ChatGPT has had practice in creating prompts!
-Here are a few key points I found most useful when refining my prompts:
+Here are a few key points I found most useful when building prompts:

 **1. Set Goals**

-To begin with, I found it most useful to clearly define the key areas I wanted included in the model's output.
+To begin with, I found it helpful to define key areas I wanted to be included in the model's output.
 For example, in this project, there were four key user inputs: Character Type, Genre, Location, and Theme.
 I needed all the generated stories to include each input the user set.
 For example, the prompt for a comedy genre would be different from the one for a horror genre.
 To address this, I used if statements and added specific sentences to my prompts depending on the user's inputs.
 This allowed me to tailor the generated story to each user.

 I had other goals for the output too.
 Since LLMs can sometimes produce random and illogical output, I wanted to control both the language style and structure to ensure stories were imaginative but also relatable.
 I also thought about other important elements of a good story, such as a clear plot, character development, and character interaction.

 **2. Be Clear and Concise**

 Through experimenting with prompt language, one thing became clear to me: concise, well-structured prompts typically produce the best output.
 I like to think that each word included in the prompt must have purpose and repetition should be avoided.
 When I added reworded phrases or redundant details to the prompt, the output became less clear and confusing at times.
-LLM’s can struggle with ambiguity and if prompts are not concise the output can be off-track.
+LLM’s can struggle with ambiguity and if prompts are not concise, the output can be off-track.

 **3. To Experiment and Refine**